 One does not simply just find value stocks, this is very difficult to do.
 To find growth stocks, just start by going to the technology sector.
 Dividend and defensive stocks are even easier to find.
 Value stocks, however, are very tough to pin down.
 If everyone knew a stock was undervalued by the market, it wouldn’t be undervalued by the market for long.

 Over time, we’re assuming that companies will be priced accurately based on their true value.

 “In the short run, the market is a voting machine.
 In the long run, it is a weighing machine.”

 Example of Value Stocks:

 Bank of America (BAC): Bank of America is one of the largest banks in the world and ranks in the top 2 in the United States for deposits, small business lending, and home equity loans.
-Bank of America isn’t going away anytime soon.
-In the past 10 years BAC has been trading in the $17 - $35 range and pays a dividend.
+Bank of America isn’t going away anytime soon, and it's significantly less volatile and trades comparatively cheaper than other banks.

 Investing defensively may be the safest way to ensure you don’t lose in the stock market.
 These companies are very popular among those wishing to set themselves up for decades to come.
-Gains may not be as significant as other strategies, but investing in the utilities, energy companies, telecommunications, food, and distribution industries can provide you stable returns no matter the state of the economy.
-Investing for dividends and investing defensively are generally synonymous - companies in the industries above are generally resistant to market fluctuations and pay dividends.
+Gains may not be as significant as other strategies, but investing in the utilities, energy, telecommunications, food, and distribution industries can provide you stable returns no matter the state of the economy because they provide essential services.

-These are generally the safest companies and are considered mature, those that have established track records of stable and reliable earnings and steady increases in earnings.
-Sustained success overtime means company leadership fine tunes strategies for the constantly changing economic times.
+These are generally the safest companies and are considered mature.
+They have established track records of stable and reliable earnings and steady increases in dividends.

 Depending on the size of your holdings, you can even receive material quarterly cash flow from these investments in the form of dividend distributions.
 Dividend yields and dividend payment history are public information, and dividends are paid on a per-share basis.